 Laura is a nonprofit management and leadership professional with twelve years of experience in program management, fund development, strategic planning, human resources, operations management and staff and volunteer recruitment.
 Laura holds a degree in Communication Studies from Virginia Tech and a Masters of Public Administration from Suffolk University.
 She began her role as Executive Director at United Way in January 2014.
 Prior to United Way, she served as the development and strategy consultant for Harrisonburg's RISE Faith Community.
-Laura spent the first seven years of her career serving in Boston, first as an AmeriCorps member working in the Boston Public Schools, and then in various roles at both City Year Boston and Big Sister Association of Greater Boston.
-She is passionate about collaborative change and the leadership potential of every nonprofit staff member in our community.
-Laura also serves on the Friendly City Food Co-op Board of Directors and enjoys spending time with her husband Brent, a fellow community change-agent, and daughter Lucy.
+Laura also serves on the Friendly City Food Co-op Board of Directors and enjoys spending time with her husband Brent, a fellow community change-agent, and their children Lucy and Myles.

-Not picture is our very diligent finance associate, Marsha Fuller.
+Not pictured is our very diligent finance associate, Marsha Fuller.
 Marsha processes all campaign funds and can address issues related to billing and the financial status of your workplace campaign.

 Amanda is a "double duke" from James Madison University with a bachelor’s degree in Communication Studies and a master’s in Adult Human Resource Development.
 She previously worked at JMU for over 4 years in the Alumni Relations office working with alumni chapters and career programming, and prior to that spent a year and a half at the Charlottesville-Albemarle SPCA doing volunteer management.
 She recently joined United Way in May as the Director of Business Engagement.
 Her dream for Harrisonburg and Rockingham county is for everyone living here to be able to access the resources and opportunities they need to succeed.